JungeAlexander/cocoscore/doc/example/example.md

 cut -f 6 "$dataset_path" > "$sentences_path"
 ```

-We use a pre-trained fastText model to predict the probability that each sentence describes an association.
+We use the previously downloaded pre-trained fastText model `demo.ftz` to predict the probability that each sentence describes an association.
 The sentence scores are then written to the file `demo_scored.tsv`.
 Execute the following in Python: